openstack/stevedore/doc/source/user/patterns_loading.rst

 name, which does not have to be unique within a given namespace.
 The flexibility of this name management system makes it possible to use plugins in a variety of ways.
-The manager classes in stevedore wrap :mod:`pkg_resources` to apply different rules matching the patterns described here.
+The manager classes in stevedore wrap :mod:`importlib.metadata` to apply different rules matching the patterns described here.

 Drivers -- Single Name, Single Entry Point